-In the tenth of our exclusive posts by Gladys Hunt, she begins a series on the value of language by reflecting on nonverbal communication.
+In the tenth of our previously-unpublished posts by Gladys Hunt, she begins a series on the value of language by reflecting on nonverbal communication.

 Years ago when we visited France for the first time, someone gave us tickets to see Marcel Marceau, the world-famous mime.
 It was a delight!
 Partly because we didn’t have to struggle with the language to get his message, and mostly because he was so good!
 We got the heart of the stories he told by his bodily expressions.
 In fact, it was an emotional evening.